The DeanBeat: Why politics and games go together

 Ubisoft almost instilled political messages inside games such as Far Cry 5, which depicted armed and religious militia run by white males in the state of Montana, and in The Division, where a virus causes the apocalypse in the U.S. and brings down great cities such as New York and Washington, D.C.

-But when the game developers discussed those games, they ultimately retreated from taking political stances that would have hurt the market for the games.
+But when the developers discussed those games, they ultimately retreated from taking political stances that would have hurt the market for the games.
 Ubisoft and Machine Games, both based overseas, didn’t want to get mixed up in U.S. politics, even though their games felt like they incorporated political thinking in their designs.
 I liked the games because they made me and other people think, and to relate the ideas in the fiction of the games to the ideas that we have to consider in everyday life.
 But they could have gone further.

-By contrast, Ted Price, CEO of Insomniac Games, took a stand against Trump’s Muslim ban in 2016, going so far as making a video expressing his company’s opposition to it.
+By contrast, Insomniac CEO Ted Price took a stand against Trump’s Muslim ban in 2016, going so far as making a video expressing his company’s opposition to it.
 That was admirable.
 But Marvel’s Spider-Man, the popular game made by Price’s studio, didn’t have a ton of disguised contemporary political commentary.
 The stand had nothing to do with the games that Insomniac makes, and I don’t think they had an effect on Insomniac’s sales at all.

 Sure, game companies may lose a lot of fans when they insert politics into a game.
 With half the country being Democrats and half Republican, it doesn’t pay to be so partisan that you alienate half the fan base.
-On the other hand, if you can deliver a powerful political message and weave it into the story in a way that is authentic and not hamfisted, your political message can be powerful.
+On the other hand, if you can deliver a powerful political message and weave it into the story in a way that is authentic and not ham-fisted, your political message can be powerful.
 And more memorable.
 It can help the game developer rise above the rest, the same way that George Orwell did with his novel 1984.

 While Orwell didn’t write about the politics of the 1940s or side with any particular party in his book, he did convey lasting political messages about what happens to our freedoms when we embrace extreme ideas around surveillance, secret police, propaganda, and totalitarian government.
 This message resonated with Apple cofounder Steve Jobs, when he offered an alternative computer to the IBM PC, and unveiled the Macintosh with a memorable television commercial based on Orwell’s novel.

-The genius of that commercial is recognized even today, and Epic Games paid homage to it when it used a satirical version of it as it filed an antitrust lawsuit against Apple because it wouldn’t allow Epic to sell goods directly to Fortnite fans within the app on iOS.
+The genius of that commercial is recognized even today, and Epic Games paid homage to it when it used a satirical version of it as it filed an antitrust lawsuit against Apple because it wouldn’t permit Epic to sell goods directly to Fortnite fans within the app on iOS.
 That satire was an astute recognition that the tech platforms, walled gardens, open-vs.-closed debates, and regulatory matters are inherently political battles.

 1984 also inspired the creators of a 2017 game about mass surveillance, dubbed Orwell.
 Worried about the trends in the U.S. and the National Security Agencies mass spying on all Americans, Osmotic Studios, a Hamburg, Germany-based independent game studio to create Orwell as a cautionary tale for an informed electorate.